Why are you called British Future?

-What will British Future do?
+What does British Future do?

-We will engage in the public debate about identity and integration, migration and opportunity by publishing reports; running events; engaging with the national and regional media; and finding out how people think we could change the way we talk about and address these issues.
+We engage in the public debate about identity and integration, migration and opportunity by publishing reports; running events; engaging with the national and regional media; and finding out how people think we could change the way we talk about and address these issues.

 How can I find out more?